UL-FRI-LGM/cescg2023-webgpu/Part 4/Task Description.md

     }
 });
 ```
-* Then add a bind group for our new pipeline:
+* Then create a bind group for the new pipeline:
 ```js
 const animateLightsBindGroup = this.device.createBindGroup({
     layout: animateLightsPipeline.getBindGroupLayout(0),